dmx-systems/dmx-documentation/docs/devel.rst

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------
-    [INFO] Total time: 03:07 min
+    [INFO] Total time: 02:41 min
     ...

 ****************************
 The plugin turn-around cycle
 ****************************

 This section illustrates how to begin a plugin project, how to build and how to deploy a plugin, and how to redeploy the plugin once you made changes in its source code.
-In other words, this section illustrates the plugin development turn-around cycle.

-Let's start with a very simple plugin called *DMX Tagging*.
-This plugin will just create a new topic type called ``Tag``.
-Once the plugin is activated the topic type will appear in the DMX Webclient's *Create* menu, so you can create tag topics and associate them with arbitrary topics.
-And you will be able to fulltext search for tags.
+Let's start with a very simple plugin called *DMX Bookstore*.
+This plugin will just create a new topic type called ``Book``.
+Once the plugin is activated the topic type will appear in the DMX Webclient's *Create* menu, so you can create book topics and associate them with arbitrary topics.
+And you will be able to fulltext search for books.
+TODO: update

 Developing a plugin whose only purpose is to provide new topic type definitions requires no Java or JavaScript coding.
 All is declarative, mainly in JSON format.